France

 On April 21

-st, 2008, the Post Authority of France issued set of 4 stamps
+st, 2008, the Post Authority of France issued a set of 4 stamps

-The set depict four prehistorical animals who lived at different times
+The set depicts four prehistorical animals who lived at different times

-in different part of the world and could not meet together at at the same place at
+in different part of the world and could not have lived together as these animals lived

 Neanderthals hunters.